 MA 2118 AF 2006

-MK 4090 INTERNSHIP IN MARKETING COMMUNICATION / MARKETING MANAGEMENT
+MK 4090 INTERNSHIP IN MARKETING

-Work-based experiential learning for marketing in organizations related to the industry.
-Students gain on-the-job experience and training as they learn to apply knowledge gained throughout the program to real life professional situations.
+Experiential learning in companies related to the industry.
+Students gain on-the-job experience and training as they learn to apply knowledge gained in the classroom to real life professional situations.